kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 } # The final data value is {"labels": {"key1": "value1", "key2": "value2"}}
 ```

+> **NOTE:**
-Note: The merge attribute operator will check the merged values ​​for conflicts, and report an error when the configuration values ​​that need to be merged conflict.
+> The merge attribute operator will check the merged values for conflicts and report an error when the configuration values that need to be merged conflict.

 ```python
 data = {